husarion/kortex_joystick_demo/README.md

       up
    ```

-5. Use Logitech gamepad to control either Panther or Kinova Manipulator ([Instruction](#controlling-kinova-manipulator-and-mobile-robot).
+5. Use Logitech gamepad to control either Panther or Kinova Manipulator ([Instruction](#controlling-kinova-manipulator-and-mobile-robot)).

 #### Running on custom computer with gamepad